bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 ## Critical Elements of Database CI/CD

 To answer the "how", we first need to sort out the typical database change workflow.
-Before SQL statements can be safely applied to the database, there are two key steps: review & change.
+Before SQL statements can be safely applied to the database, there are two key steps: **review & change**.

 ### SQL Review